Logbook loans

 When the Financial Conduct Authority (FCA) took charge of regulating this market, it released a report revealing the tactics of several unscrupulous lenders, including a lack of eligibility checking, heavy-handed debt recovery methods and companies seeking to repossess vehicles after just one missed repayment.

-Underhand tactics are rarer since then, but under the current rules, these companies can still get away with more than payday lenders, for example.
+Underhand tactics have been rarer since then, but under the current rules, these companies can still get away with more than payday lenders, for example.

 There are no caps on interest charges or late payment fees like there are for payday lenders, and logbook loans don’t fall under the category of high-cost short-term credit.